-Rule 48.01.
-Transfer of Matter to Jurisdiction of Tribe
+RULE 48.
+TRANSFER TO CHILD'S OF JURISDICTION TO-TRIBE Rule 48.01.
+Transfer of Juvenile Protection Matter to the Tribe

 Subd.
 1. Motion or Request to Transfer.
-An Indian child's parent, Indian custodian, or tribe may request transfer of the matter to the Indian child's tribe by:
+An Indian child's parent, Indian custodian, or tribe may request transfer of the juvenile protection matter to the Indian child's tribe by: